-керс orting Standard 8 1⁄2 by 11 paper (maps, figures and appendices may be on 11 by 17), double sided in a stand dard font of reasonable size. □ autho A title page that includes: the name of the applicant, address of the subject property, lists the or(s) of the report, the consulting firm(s) and the date the report was completed.
-Provide contact information for the consulting company/principle author of the report.
-Digital copy of report, data and shapefiles.
+\square 8 1⁄2 by 11 paper (maps, figures and appendices may be on 11 by 17), double sided in a standard font of reasonable size.

+\Box A title page that includes: the name of the applicant, address of the subject property, lists the author(s) of the report, the consulting firm(s) and the date the report was completed.

+- Provide contact information for the consulting company/principle author of the report. - Digital copy of report, data and shapefiles.